Is a Correction Looming Ahead for Kandi Technologies Group Inc. (KNDI)

-Kandi Technologies Group Inc. (NASDAQ:KNDI) went down by -5.03% from its latest closing price compared to the recent 1-year high of $17.45.
-The company’s stock price has collected -9.93% of loss in the last five trading sessions.
-Press Release reported on 02/09/21 that The Klein Law Firm Reminds Investors of Class Actions on Behalf of Shareholders of KNDI, GDRX and CLSK
+Kandi Technologies Group Inc. (NASDAQ:KNDI) went up by 9.34% from its latest closing price compared to the recent 1-year high of $17.45.
+The company’s stock price has collected -7.61% of loss in the last five trading sessions.
+Press Release reported on 03/08/21 that Kandi America Announces Headquarter Relocation, Expansion Plans

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.